Power of Attorney Patrick Huolohan Turnbull Hill Lawyers

 The duration of a General Power of Attorney is always whilst a person has capacity and may be restricted as desired by the document’s wording.

-Conversely, an Enduring Power of Attorney is usually in force from when the appointment is accepted and remains valid past a person losing capacity.
+An Enduring Power of Attorney is usually in force from when the appointment is accepted and remains valid past a person losing capacity.

 Appointment process